Rising-Stars-by-Sunshine/STATS201_Yiming_Research-Proposal/code/Readme.md

 2. New data for 2021-2022 from the World Bank https://datacatalog.worldbank.org/search/dataset/0037712/World-Development-Indicators

   Additionally, there is also a data query code, which is used for scraping data on the EIA website, including gas consumption and prices in California, USA.
 As for the process, I first asked ChatGPT to write a general query code for me.
 And then, I made up the specific headers and API URL; dealt with the OSError, which refers to the proxy problem.
 The code and pseudo-code are as shown below.
+  The last sample code might be potentially applied, feel free to check if you are interested!!

 ### Code